 How is the Help to Save bonus paid?

-You can earn two tax-free savings bonuses that’ll be paid into your bank account (not your Help to Save account).
+You can earn two tax-free savings bonuses that’ll be paid into your own bank account (not your Help to Save account).
 The bonus is based on how much you’ve saved.

-The second bonus is paid at the end of the fourth year and is 50% of savings you pay into the account above the highest balance you’ve saved.
+The second bonus is paid at the end of the fourth year, and is 50% of savings you pay into the account above the highest balance you’ve saved.

 For example, if you continue to save £50 a month you’ll be adding another £1200 to your savings pot and you'll receive another £600 bonus.

 However, if you withdraw all the money you save after two years and then carry on saving, you won’t get a bonus in year four because your highest balance would never go over £1,200.